Anatoly-Antipov/QuantumOperations/README.md

 3. **Example.ipynb** - Jupyter notebook with an example of usage of the SUM gate from QuantumOperations.py

+4. **ExampleOrderFinding.ipynb** - Jupyter notebook with an example of usage of the OrderFinding gate from QuantumOperations.py

-4. **Test.ipynb** - Jupyter notebook with various tests of the realized quantum gates and algorithms
+5. **Test.ipynb** - Jupyter notebook with various tests of the realized quantum gates and algorithms